 Ribbon mics are known for being fragile and delicate.
-Because of the thin ribbon material suspended in the magnetic gap, this is partly why it is fragile.
+The thin ribbon material is suspended in the magnetic gap, this is partly why it is fragile.
 The ribbon material is extremely thin, and most people don’t know this.

 The ribbon thickness on the Coles 4038 is 0.6 microns.
 On AEAs, it is 1.8 microns.
 Royers are 2.5 to 4 microns thick.
 This is a comparison: a human hair is approximately 100 microns thick (0.001 inches), or 50 times thicker than the ribbon in an AEA R84.

 It’s clear why the delicate aluminum ribbon needs to be treated with care and kept away from plosives or blasts of wind.